 - Broad anti-angiogenic profile (small molecule)1

 - Small fiber with minimal/no visual impact7

-Caution: NEW DRUG – OTX-TKI is currently undergoing clinical evaluation in the United States and is limited by United States law to investigational use only.
+Caution: OTX-TKI is currently undergoing clinical evaluation and is limited by law to investigational use only.
 This product has not been approved by the FDA as safe or effective.

 OTX-TKI fiber to rod.
 Video shown in real time in simulated vitreous humor.